Malaria: Diagnosis

 Malaria is usually confirmed by the microscopic examination of blood films or by antigen-based rapid diagnostic tests (RDT).
 Microscopy—i.e. examining Giemsa-stained blood with a light microscope—is the gold standard for malaria diagnosis.
 Microscopists typically examine both a "thick film" of blood, allowing them to scan many blood cells in a short time, and a "thin film" of blood, allowing them to clearly see individual parasites and identify the infecting Plasmodium species.
 Under typical field laboratory conditions, a microscopist can detect parasites when there are at least 100 parasites per microliter of blood, which is around the lower range of symptomatic infection.
 Microscopic diagnosis is relatively resource intensive, requiring trained personnel, specific equipment and a consistent supply of microscopy slides and stains.

-In places where microscopy is unavailable, malaria is diagnosed with RDTs, rapid antigen tests that detect parasite proteins in a fingerstick blood sample.
-A variety of RDTs are commercially available, targeting the parasite proteins histidine rich protein 2 (HRP2, detects P. falciparum only), lactate dehydrogenase, or aldolase.
+Rapid diagnostic tests (RDTs) can be used to confirm a microscopic diagnosis; they are also used in places where microscopy is unavailable.
+RDTs are fast and easily deployed to places without full diagnostic laboratories.
+The test detects parasite proteins in a fingerstick blood sample.
+A variety of RDTs are available, targeting the parasite proteins lactate dehydrogenase, aldolase, or histidine rich protein 2 (HRP2, which is specific to P. falciparum only).
 The HRP2 test is widely used in Africa, where P. falciparum predominates.
 However, since HRP2 persists in the blood for up to five weeks after an infection is treated, an HRP2 test sometimes cannot distinguish whether someone currently has malaria or previously had it.
-Additionally, some P. falciparum parasites in the Amazon region lack the HRP2 gene, complicating detection.
-Some P. falciparum species also have genetic deletions of the genes coding for the HRP2 antigen; leading to possible false negative results.
-Rapid tests also cannot quantify the parasite burden in a person.
-RDTs are fast and easily deployed to places without full diagnostic laboratories.
-However they give considerably less information than microscopy, and sometimes vary in quality from producer to producer and lot to lot.
+Additionally, some P. falciparum parasites lack the HRP2 gene, complicating detection.
+Rapid tests also cannot quantify the parasite burden in a person, nor the species of Plasmodium involved.

-Serological tests to detect antibodies against Plasmodium from the blood have been developed, but are not used for malaria diagnosis due to their relatively poor sensitivity and specificity.
-Highly sensitive nucleic acid amplification tests have been developed, but are not used clinically due to their relatively high cost, and poor specificity for active infections.
+A polymerase chain reaction (PCR) test is the most sensitive method for diagnosing malaria.
+The test amplifies parasite DNA in blood; it can detect Plasmodium and identify the species, even at very low levels in the blood.
+It requires specialised laboratory equipment so is rarely available in developing countries; it is generally used in developed world to confirm diagnosis in returning travellers.

+In April 2026, WHO prequalified three rapid diagnostic tests designed to detect P. falciparum strains with pfhrp2 deletions, which can evade commonly used HRP2-based tests and cause false-negative results.
+The new tests target the parasite protein pf-LDH and are recommended where more than 5% of malaria cases are missed because of pfhrp2 deletions.